dao-duc-tung/Human-Detector-App/README.md

-# Human Detector Desktop App
+# Human Detector Desktop App from Scratch

-Histogram of Oriented Gradients-based Human Detector Desktop Application )(using OpenCV trained SVM model)
+Histogram of Oriented Gradients-based Human Detector Desktop Application (using OpenCV trained SVM model)

 This application shows how the HOG-based Human Detector works step by step: